javadoug/swizzle-params/README.md

 	}
 }
 ```

+Note: additional parameters you can add to the swizzle.json file params:

+    "password: true" will mask the user input in the terminal.
+If you store passwords in the file, make sure the file is not checked into source control.
+Use the `--file` to store the param values outside of the project dir.

+    "noSave: true" will prevent the value from being saved to the disk and thus will always prompt the user to enter it.

+    "regex: {msg: regex}"" will validate the user input.

 To store your swizzle stack param values outside of source control, you can use the `--file` flags.